sunderee/aoc2022/README.md

 out there reading this, take care and stay safe.
 The world needs you.

 On that note, also remember that some people are sadly not as fortunate.
 If you can, and if you want to, consider donating to charity.
-If you don't know where to look, there's an amazing website called [Charity Navigator](https://www.charitynavigator.org/index.cfm?bay=search.map).

 And for the first time in my life, I'll end a README with an emoji.
 Merry Christmas and a Happy New Year ❤️